 States Title has created an algorithm that searches through multiple databases from many different sources to predict risk.
 The result: that multi-day, costly order is completed in minutes and with considerably less expense.
 And, because of machine learning and predictive analytics, 80% of the time our underwriting algorithm instantly issues clear-to-close ALTA commitments free of defects.

-As a result of using States Title Instant Underwriting, brokers can expect a 35% increase in profit margin overall.
-How Instant Underwriting boosts lender margins.
+As a result of using States Title Predictive Underwriting, brokers can expect a 35% increase in profit margin overall.
+How Predictive Underwriting boosts lender margins.